Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AFrom room to room and just see how much I can hear and see if I can keep a note of how many.

-Speaker AHow many songs I hear.
+Speaker AHow many songs I.

 Speaker AYeah.